Guest post from Robin Powell of The Evidence-Based Investor blog...

 But in others, such as investing, it doesn’t.

-Ofer H. Azar is an expert on how people make important investment decisions.
+Ofer H. Azar is an expert on how people make important investment management decisions.

-He is an economist at Ben-Gurion University of Negev in Israel.
+He is an economist at the Ben-Gurion University of Negev in Israel.

 In 2007, he conducted an experiment involving professional soccer players — specifically goalkeepers.